About the test

 From mid June 2017:

-- the Newborn Metabolic Screening Programme will cease screening for carnitine transport defect
+- the Newborn Metabolic Screening Programme ceased screening for carnitine transport defect

-- screening for tyrsosinemia will be suspended while work is done on the cost-effectiveness of a different screening test.
+- screening for tyrsosinemia was suspended while work is done on the cost-effectiveness of a different screening test.